oracle/guardian-ai/docs/source/user_guide/fairness/fairness_llms.rst

 **Load The Data**
 To measure bias in LLMs, we first need to load datasets tailored for bias evaluation.
 Here, we use two datasets: BOLD and Holistic Bias.
+The data is available at this [link](https://github.com/oracle/guardian-ai/tree/main/data).
+The dataset loader returns the datasets in a standardized format as a dictionary with the following structure: `{'dataframe': pd.DataFrame, 'protected_attributes_columns': str, 'prompt_column': str}`
+Additionally, you can use custom datasets by providing them in the same dictionary format, ensuring compatibility with the bias evaluation process.

 .. code:: python
     import os
     from guardian_ai.fairness.llm.dataloader import BOLDLoader, HolisticBiasLoader

-    # Define the root path of the repository
+    # Define the path to the downloaded data.
-    repo_root = "..."  # Replace with the actual path to the root of your repository
+    path_to_data = "..."  # Replace with the actual path

     # Load the BOLD dataset (reference: https://arxiv.org/abs/2101.11718)
-    bold_dataset_path = os.path.join(repo_root, "data", "BOLD")
+    bold_dataset_path = os.path.join(path_to_data, "BOLD")
     bold_loader = BOLDLoader(path_to_dataset=bold_dataset_path)

     # Select the subset of the BOLD dataset based on a protected attribute